 Areas of counselling I deal with

-Counselling sessions are approx 50 minutes and are £35 per session.
-I have a concession rate for students and people on low income of £30 per session, couples counselling £40 per session.
+Counselling sessions are approx 50 minutes and are £40 per session, couples counselling £50 per session.

 I offer friendly, confidential counselling service in person, by phone,